xavier268/myDockerScripts/README.md

 They do not need to be flagged as executables (it's probably safer if they are not).
 The traditionnal first line : *#!/bin/bash* is simply ignored, and bash does not even need to be installed on the remote machine.

+This project is designed to serve as a basis for my development/deployment/testing of docker-based applications, without all the complexity of a "traditionnal" orchestration environment.

 *Note :* I just discovered there was already a *Rex*[https://www.rexify.org], perl-based, orchestration solution.
 I changed the name of this one to **myRex**.
 Both solutions are not related. **myRex** is very basic and customized for my own needs.